hyperledger-archives/sawtooth-pbft/README.md

 # Sawtooth PBFT

+This repository contains an implementation of the Practical Byzantine Fault Tolerant (PBFT) consensus algorithm for Hyperledger Sawtooth.

 ## Status
 This project is in a highly experimental stage - there is a *significant* amount of work to be done before it is ready to be deployed in a production context.